 The guidelines given in this section are offered to assist Criteria users in responding most effectively to the requirements of the 18 Criteria Items.
-For organisations writing an application for the NZ Business Excellence Award responding involves addressing these requirements in 50 or fewer pages.
+For organisations writing an application for the NZ Business Excellence Award involves responding to these requirements in 50 or fewer pages.